Loethor/book_summaries/deep-work/readme.md

  - A deep life is a good life.

 ## PART 1: The Idea

 ### Chapter 1: Deep Work Is Valuable

+The chapter starts with some more examples of successful people.
+With technology advancing more and more each day, organizations and many of our skills are lagging behind.

+There are three groups that will thrive in this economy.
+These are the following
+ - **The High-Skilled Workers:** Advances in technology are automating low-skill positions.
+Those with the ability to work with, and produce valuable results out of complex systems with thrive. *Are you good to work with intelligent machines or not?*
+ - **The Superstars:**

 ### Chapter 2: Deep Work Is Rare